blockworks-foundation/lite-rpc/docs/rpcv2.md

     - can get the same signature twice (fork).

-### Cluster domain
-Manage all data related to the solana validator cluster.

-##### Data
- * Cluster: define at the beginning of the epoch all cluster's validator data (ip and port)
- * Leader schedule: define for all epoch slot the validator that will be leader.
- * Epoch data: data related to the epoch.
- * Vote account: Account data (staking) at the beginning of the epoch for all account that can vote for the blocks.

-##### Process
-##### Cluster storage
-Store all cluster data per epoch like for block processing module.

-##### Cluster processing
-Process epoch data to extract cluster data (ex: Total staking from the vote accounts).

-See the CLuster RPC call to have more details.

-###### getclusternodes
-    - Returns information about all the nodes participating in the cluster
-    - Parameters: None
-    - Result: The result field will be an array of JSON objects, each with the following sub fields:
-        * pubkey: <string> - Node public key, as base-58 encoded string
-        * gossip: <string|null> - Gossip network address for the node
-        * tpu: <string|null> - TPU network address for the node
-        * rpc: <string|null> - JSON RPC network address for the node, or null if the JSON RPC service is not enabled
-        * version: <string|null> - The software version of the node, or null if the version information is not available
-        * featureSet: <u32|null > - The unique identifier of the node's feature set
-        * shredVersion: <u16|null> - The shred version the node has been configured to use

-Sources: not provided by geyser plugin.

-In Solana the cluster data are stored in the ClusterInfo share struct

-1) Geyser (currently not accepted by Solana) :
-  * a) propose the same get_cluster_nodes impl to get the cluster a any time
-  * b) notify at the beginning of the epoch.
-Change the call name, enough for us but perhaps not for every user: change notifier to add a ClusterInfo notifier like BlockMetadataNotifier for block metadata.
-    Need to change the plugin interface, add notify_cluster_at_epoch.
-We can notify every time the cluster info is changed but not sure Solana will accept (too much data).
-2) Use gossip and use the GossipService impl like the bootstrap::start_gossip_node() function.
-Need to use ClusterInfo struct that use BankForks to get staked_nodes.
-For node info it seems that the stake is not needed.
-The gossip process is:
- * For shred data: crds_gossip::new_push_messages() -> crds::insert() that update peers with CrdsData::LegacyContactInfo(node).
-So by getting gossip message with LegacyContactInfo we can update the cluster node info.
- * For peers data.
-    GossipService start ClusterInfo::Listen()
-    -> ClusterInfo::listen()
-    -> ClusterInfo::run_listen()
-    -> ClusterInfo::process_packets()
-    -> ClusterInfo::handle_batch_pull_responses(
-    -> ClusterInfo::handle_pull_response()
-    -> CrdsGossip::filter_pull_responses()
-    -> crdsgossip_pull::filter_pull_responses()
-    -> crds::upserts() update the cluster table.

 #### Cross domain Validator/History

 Some function are implemented inside several domain.
 THe main reason is because the RPC call aggregate teh 2 domains.